-This Pesto Chicken is juicy and delicious, cooked with flavorful basil pesto and sweet cherry tomatoes.
-It’s a simple dish that tastes amazing, goes well with most sides, and will surely impress anyone you serve it to.
+This Pesto Chicken is juicy, delicious and is ready in 25 minutes.
+It’s a simple recipe that tastes amazing, goes well with most sides, and is perfect for busy weeknights.

 Table of contents